suurjaak/grepros/README.md

 ### Using apt

+If ROS apt repository has been added to system:

-  sudo apt install ros-noetic-grepros
+  sudo apt install ros-noetic-grepros  # ROS1

+  sudo apt install ros-foxy-grepros    # ROS2

-This will add the `grepros` command to the global ROS1 environment.
+This will add the `grepros` command to the global ROS1 / ROS2 environment.

 ### Using catkin